Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('What are the sources of error in my calculation?')">What are the sources of error in my calculation?</a>
+<a id="sources error calculation" href="javascript:ReverseDisplay('What are the sources of error in my calculation?')">What are the sources of error in my calculation?</a>

 <div id="What are the sources of error in my calculation?" style="display:none;">